amamat48/blog-website-frontend/README.md

 ## Getting Started
 To get started with the Blog Website, you can access the following resources:

-- Deployment: The application is deployed on Heroku.
+- Deployment: The application is deployed on Vercel.
 You can access the deployed app [here](https://blog-website-frontend-nine.vercel.app).
 - Backend-repo: The backend server reop is located [here](https://github.com/amamat48/Blog-website-backend/tree/main)

 ## Unsolved Problems